atlas-bi/website/src/docs/library/webserver-setup.md

       - name: Docs
         url: '{{ site.url }}/docs/'
         position: 2
-      - name: BI Library
+      - name: Library
         url: '{{ site.url }}/docs/library/'
         position: 3
 ---

 # Webserver Setup

-Atlas BI Library is designed to run on **Windows Server 2016 or later**.
+Atlas Library is designed to run on **Windows Server 2016 or later**.
 There are a few installs to get the website running.

 ## Server Requirements